erdaltsksn/random/docs/random_letter.md

 ## random letter

-Generates a random letter
+Generate a random letter

 ### Synopsis

-Generates a random latin letter in the range of a-Z and A-Z.
+Generate a random latin letter in the range of a-Z and A-Z.

 ```
 random letter [flags]